PhD by research

 A PhD is the basic entry point into academic research and teaching.
-It is also a wonderful opportunity to conduct a substantial world class research project of your own over a period of three years.
-The School of Psychology at the University of Nottingham offers an ideal academic environment for pursuing a higher degree by research, either full-time or part-time.
-Postgraduate students undertake an extended programme of experimental research in psychology with two members of our academic staff as supervisors (one primary supervisor and one secondary supervisor).
+Postgraduate students undertake an extended programme of experimental research in psychology with two members of our academic staff as supervisors.
 The PhD culminates in the submission of a PhD thesis describing the work you have undertaken.

 A PhD typically lasts either 3 or 4 years, and can take a variety of formats depending upon doctoral programme followed.
 All programmes allocate 3 years for individual doctoral-level research projects but each route has tailored taught and training components.

 - Candidates who are self-funding or who are funded through schemes limited to 3 years of financial support will generally be offered a 3 year PhD programme